 - 2 large carrots (about 300g/12oz), sliced into thick slices

 - 800g potatoes (small or large, washed, scrubbed or peeled, and cut)

 - Salt and freshly ground pepper to taste

 - 1-2 tablespoons all-purpose flour mixed with ¼ cup water

 - Grated rind (zest) of 1 lemon

 - Preheat the oven to 425ºF (220ºC).
 You will need a 10 x 15 inch roasting pan.
 Brush the roasting pan with oil.
 (I used a Rock Heritage 12 x 17 inch roasting pan).
 Make 2-3 slits on each chicken piece and season with salt and pepper.

 - Heat 1 tablespoon olive oil in a large heavy based skillet over medium high heat and brown chicken on both sides. (about 4 minutes on each side).
 Transfer to the roasting pan.

 - Toss the potatoes and carrots (and bell pepper if using) with salt, freshly ground pepper, thyme and 2 tablespoons olive oil in a bowl.
 Transfer to the roasting pan, placing the cut side down.
 Scatter the lemon slices on top and and bake for 15 minutes.
-Remove and flip potatoes, carrots and bell pepper over and bake another 15-20 minutes.
+Remove from oven and flip potatoes, carrots and bell pepper over and bake another 15-20 minutes.

 - To make Gravy: skim off the oil from the roasting pan and transfer the juices to a small sauce pan.
 Add the water-flour mixture, white wine and lemon rind.
 Bring to the boil, stirring continuously and then simmer 5-10 minutes, stirring from time to time.
 Check seasoning.
 Serve in a gravy boat.
 (Franky speaking there was no gravy for me.
 My roasting pan was dry….)